easysoft/phplibreoffice/README.md

 php libreoffice support
 ====

-bring uno api to php5, and make is easy to use, fork from Puno
+bring uno api to php, and make is easy to use, fork from Puno

 Installation Guide
 ==================